 Now 7(2) is 14, so we have

-Now let's do some combinations.
+Now let's do some combinations of these moves.
 In this example the variable x has something multiplying it and something added to that:

 We'll need two steps to liberate the x this time.
 Do the easy one first, and add the 5 to both sides to move it to the right.
 Then "divide away" the 4.